IMPORTANCE OF TRAINING

 Radio Operator Training

-Section 216(2)(a)f the vessel is equipped with a VHF radiotelephone installation, a person in charge of the deck watch must hold a radio operator certificate that is appropriate to the class of vessel and the area of operation.
+Section 216(2)(a) states that if the vessel is equipped with a VHF radiotelephone installation, a person in charge of the deck watch must hold a radio operator certificate that is appropriate to the class of the vessel, and the area of operation.

 Marine First Aid

 Every fishing vessel is required to have at least one person on board trained in Marine First Aid.
 Section 205(9) of the MPR states that the master and authorized representative of a vessel must ensure that a person is designated to provide first aid on board the vessel.
 The type of Marine First aid certificate required depends on the area of operation of the vessel.

 As of November 7th, 2016, every fishing vessel in Canada is required to have a certified master with a valid certificate for the size of the vessel, and area of operation.
 Many vessels will also be required to have a certified mate.
 Full details of the master certification requirements can be found in section 212(Table 2) of the MPR.
 Some of the basic master certificate validities are:

 Small Vessel Operator Proficiency (SVOP) or equivalent - Master of a vessel up to 15 gross tonnage or no more than 12m in overall length, fishing within 25 nautical miles of shore

 Fishing Master, Fourth Class - Master of a vessel up to 100 gross tonnage fishing in Canadian waters within 200 miles from shore

 Fishing Master, Third Class - Master of a vessel fishing in Canadian waters within 200 miles from shore

 Vessels making unlimited voyages (outside Canadian waters/200 miles) require higher levels of master certification